 It wasn't the most creative shoot I've done.
 Nor was it the most relaxing, considering my primary light literally exploded 20 minutes before I began to shoot!

 My enjoyment had nothing to do with the creative process of the shoot at all.
 It all had to do with the subject and the interaction.

 Let me digress for a moment.
 Over the past fourteen years that I have been shooting, it wasn't the technical aspect of photography that I found most difficult.
 Nope, that comes to you with more and more practice.
 The most difficult part of portrait photography for me has always been the interaction with the subject.
 Having a reclusive nature has made the process of the portrait quite… scary?… Intimidating?… Daunting?
 Yep, daunting is the word.
 In order to create a portrait of a person that conveys their personality and character, the photographer has to develop an intimate relationship in such a short time, sometimes minutes, as was the case with Norman.

 The moment I met Norman, I have to admit, I wished this guy was my mate!
 He is the kind of person that you want to have a few dozen drinks in a dingy bar, followed by a rowdy bar fight with some roughnecks.

 The shoot went smoothly, after the initial explosions, much to my relief (though this didn't stop me from sweating bullets the entire time!)
-We managed to shoot four setups in 45 minutes, including my favourite "James Dean inspired"image of him walking inthe rain.
-Norman was also gracious enough to stop mid-shoot and have a fan photograph with a very excited 20ish year old that launched herself bodily at him, but only after he cautiously asked her "Are you an assasin?"
+We managed to shoot four setups in 45 minutes, including my favourite "James Dean inspired"image of him walking in the rain.
+Norman was also gracious enough to stop mid-shoot and have a fan photograph with a very excited 20ish year old that launched herself bodily at him, but only after he cautiously asked her "Are you an assassin?"

-Anyway.... thats my fav shoot in case anyone is interested.
+Anyway.... that's my fav shot in case anyone is interested.
 Speak soon.